corda/corda-docs/content/en/docs/corda-enterprise/4.6/cordapps/writing-a-cordapp.md

 The source code for a CorDapp is divided into one or more modules, each of which will be compiled into a separate JAR.
 Together, these JARs represent a single CorDapp.
 Typically, a single CorDapp is an independent structure, containing all the classes required for it to run.
-However, some CorDapps are designed as libraries for other Cordapps and cannot be run independently.
+However, some CorDapps are designed as libraries for other CorDapps and cannot be run independently.

 Whenever a contract is used in a transaction, the JAR containing the contract’s definition is attached to the transaction